Claualvarez/ECCB2020/Searching.md

 ## Searching for homologous protein structures

-There are two main strategies to identify and collect the structural data of your molecule of interest.
+There are two approaches to retrieve protein structural data: 1) by annotation; or 2) by similarity.

-1) Information-driven search.

 - By annotation (information-driven search approach):
   - RCSB PDB